 Veterans with a VA-rated 40% service-related disability may apply for discounted fishing licenses through the Utah Division of Wildlife.
 Proof of disability documentation must accompany the application.

 Utah Burial Benefits for Veterans

 The Utah Veterans Memorial Cemetery and Memorial Park, a state-run veterans' cemetery, opened in 1990.
-No fees are charged to bury qualifying veterans, but the burial of dependent children and spouses may require a payment.
-To be eligible for burial, a veteran must have been discharged under any by dishonorable conditions.
+No fees are charged to bury qualifying veterans, but the burial of dependent children and spouses may require payment.
+To be eligible for burial, a veteran must have been discharged under any dishonorable conditions.

 Family members should consider investigating pre-need eligibility.
 The veteran or a family member can submit the veteran’s DD Form 214 discharge paperwork or the equivalent.